-Dr Mesias Alfeus, who recently joined AIFMRM as a Postdoctoral Research Fellow, has had a remarkable and inspiring academic life-journey.
+Dr Mesias Alfeus, who joined AIFMRM as a Postdoctoral Research Fellow, has had a remarkable and inspiring academic life-journey.
 After a childhood spent in a small village in northern Namibia, his studies brought him to South Africa and later took him to Sydney, Australia.
 Now back in Cape Town, Dr Alfeus is looking forward to continuing his research and making a contribution to closing Africa’s skills gap.

 Welcome to AIFMRM, Dr Alfeus.
 Can you tell us a bit about your life story?

 I was born in Namibia and raised by my great grandmother.
 I was a quiet child, but I was ambitious, and I wanted to be educated.
 It was challenging for me growing up in the poor village of Okadila, where people used to see me through the lens of my shortcomings.
 I was often absent from school because of the responsibility I had for herding livestock, and as a result, I failed the first semester of grade one.
 I remember I would carry my books with me while cattle herding.
 Sometimes the animals would get into people’s fields while I was studying and I would be beaten for allowing that to happen.
 But I continued with my schooling and was encouraged by my great grandmother and my teachers when I became keen on mathematics.

 After high school, I was awarded a scholarship by the Ministry of Mines and Energy, so I moved to Windhoek to study a bachelor’s degree in pure and applied mathematics at the University of Namibia.
 Then I went on to my honours and master’s degrees in mathematical finance at Stellenbosch University.